DBecker7/QuantQual/QuantQual.md

     - Basically, LM for probabilities
     - For multiclass, Multinomal Regression\newline
 - **Decision Trees** and **Random Forests**
-    - A very important model that I'm not covering
+    - Very important models that I'm not covering
     - Still a linear model at heart\newline
 - Naive Bayes Classifiers\newline
 - K-Nearest Neighbours (KNN)